 The most popular of Queretaro’s wineries is Finca Sala Vivé by Freixenet México.
 Freixenet is a well-known wine producer in Spain and was among the first to open facilities here in Central Mexico, back in the late 70’s.
 Now there are over 25 vineyards around Queretaro, all growing, squeezing, and fermenting locally grown grapes.
 There is even a dedicated wine and cheese route (ruta de vino y queso) in which you can spend a really delicious day touring around the vineyards and fincas (farms) surrounding the city of Queretaro.

 Freixenet alone now produces 2 million bottles annually here!
 The majority of its sales are sparkling wines, which employs the same methods that are used in Champagne production.
 And we can vouch firsthand that this Mexican sparkling wine is quite tasty – salud!

-We were really impressed not only with the quality, but the entire experience of exploring this wine route.
+We’re really impressed not only with the quality, but the entire experience of exploring this wine route.
 Touring the cellars, production facilities, and vineyards is all such great fun in Mexico!
-At Finca Sala Vive, English-speaking tours were conducted.
+At Finca Sala Vive, English-speaking tours are conducted.

 3) Go Museum-Hopping All Around Queretaro

 There are so many museums packed in the historic centro that it makes us wonder if Queretaro may have the highest density of museums in all of Mexico.
 I’m not certain whether or not that holds true, but we counted nearly 20 museums all within a few square kilometers of Queretaro’s historic center.

 There are museums you would expect, such as art museums and history museums.
 And then there are peculiar museums you may not have anticipated, like the Vermin Museum or the Calendar Museum.
 The latter is actually much more interesting than it sounds!